gary-archer/oauth.websample.final/README.md

 - Sending tokens between iframes
 - Returning tokens to the SPA as a login result

-The SPA uses a Content Security Policy to restrict allowed domains for Javascript and HTTP calls.\
+The SPA also uses a Content Security Policy to restrict allowed domains for Javascript and HTTP calls.\
 Future standards such as [Demonstrable Proof of Possession](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop) may further stengthen use of tokens in the browser.

+### Design Variations

+Some companies may prefer to double hop all API calls via the Proxy API, so that tokens are never available to Javascript.\
+This may make stakeholders feel that security is better, though browser security with cookies is not perfect either.

+The sample could be easily adapted to double hop API calls, though this can result in some undesired behaviour.\
+In particular the Proxy API may need to change often and deal with more web concerns than it should.

+Similarly it may be more convenient for developers to include the OAuth Proxy Logic in the Web Host.\
+This tends to lead to problems later though, such as preventing the use of a Content Delivery Network.

 ## Local Developer Setup